nodeshift/kube-service-bindings/README.md

 ## getBinding()

-By not passing any argument to getBinding function, will return binding data in raw format.
+If you don't specify any parameters the getBinding function will return binding data in raw format.

 #### Example of fetching binding data in raw format